Life Update // Moving to London

 Why I chose the UK (and specifically, London)

 When applying to graduate school, I knew I wanted to move to and study in London, therefore I mostly applied to British schools (with one American school as a back up).
 I applied to UCL, LSE, King’s College, SOAS, and Queen Mary.
 I could write a lot about why I chose UCL specifically, but these are the reasons I chose to study in the UK:

 - I was ready to leave South Africa but I was not ready to go back to the States.
 America will always be there, but I may not have many opportunities to live abroad (that’s not necessarily true since my partner is foreign, but you get the idea).

 - Grad school in America is two years; grad school in the UK is one year (12 full months).
 I’m totally down with getting the same degree in half the time and entering the workforce sooner.

-- Grad school in America is almost 2x the cost of grad school in the UK.
+- Grad school in America is over 2x the cost of grad school in the UK.
 My degree from UCL costs approximately $25,000.
 The same degree from a US school costs $60-$80,000!
 I mean, come on!
 If that’s not reason enough…

 - Alex is kind of British (it’s complicated), so the idea that we could one day live and work in the same country appealed to me.